Arche Resonance Theory

 |z|2 = |z1|2 + |z2|2 + |z3|2

 The Fubini-Study metric is the natural Kähler metric on CP3.
-It is the metric compatible with the complex structure, the symplectic structure, and the projective character of the space, and it is unique up to overall scale under the relevant symmetry.
+It is compatible with the complex structure, the symplectic structure, and the projective character of the space, and it is unique up to overall scale under the relevant symmetry.

-In homogeneous coordinates it is written in projectively invariant form.
+In homogeneous coordinates it appears in projectively invariant form.
 In an affine patch with local coordinates zi = Zi/Z0, it becomes the local expression displayed above.
-The essential point is that the metric is not flat: its geometry depends on the projective position encoded by |z|2.
-That dependence is what allows the same underlying space to organise distinct physical regimes.
+The central fact is that the metric is curved and its geometry depends on projective position through |z|2.
+That dependence lets one space organise physically distinct regimes.

 3.2 Two Curvature Regimes

-|z|2 ll 1 implies gFS approx |dz|2
+|z|2 1 gFS |dz|2

-The Fubini-Study metric has a natural decomposition into two geometric regimes determined by the magnitude of the local coordinates.
-When |z|2 ll 1, the metric approximates gFS approx |dz|2: flat Euclidean geometry on C3.
-The correction terms from the projective structure are small, and the space behaves locally as an undeformed complex vector space.
-Geodesics in this regime are approximately straight lines.
+The Fubini-Study metric separates naturally into two geometric regimes determined by the magnitude of the local coordinates.
+When |z|2 1, the metric approximates gFS |dz|2, which is flat Euclidean geometry on C3.
+Projective corrections are small there, so the space behaves locally like an undeformed complex vector space.
+Geodesics in this regime are approximately straight.

-When |z|2 gg 1, the affine coordinates are approaching the projective boundary, the locus Z0 = 0 that was quotiented out to form the patch.
-The Fubini-Study metric remains positively curved everywhere: CP3 is a compact manifold with strictly positive holomorphic sectional curvature globally.
-What changes is not the intrinsic curvature of the manifold but the character of geodesic paths as observed within the affine coordinate system.
+When |z|2 1, the affine coordinates approach the projective boundary, the locus Z0 = 0 that was quotiented out to form the patch.
+The Fubini-Study metric remains positively curved everywhere, since CP3 is compact and has strictly positive holomorphic sectional curvature globally.
+What changes is the appearance of geodesic paths within the affine coordinate system.
 Closed great circles in compact CP3 project into open conic sections in local C3 coordinates as they approach the projective boundary.
 The transition between these regimes occurs in the vicinity of |z|2 = 1.
-Near the origin, these projections are approximately closed and spherical.
-Near the boundary, the same geodesics project as open hyperbolic curves.
-The transition from closed to open projective trajectories is a coordinate effect of the affine projection, not a change in the intrinsic geometry of the space.
-Between these regimes lies a transition: the point at which the geodesic character of paths changes from spherical to hyperbolic.
-This is not an arbitrary boundary but a geometric feature of the Fubini-Study metric itself, determined by where the curvature contribution from the projective structure becomes comparable to the flat contribution.
-It occurs in the vicinity of |z|2 = 1, the unit sphere in the affine patch.
-The precise location and the specific angle it produces are quantities to be derived from the metric, not assumed.

 3.3 The Gauge Factors in the Metric

-The three gauge factors act differently because they sit differently inside the metric geometry.
-SU(3) acts internally on the three complex tiling directions and preserves the magnitude |z|2, so it does not distinguish between curvature regimes.
-The overall phase symmetry U(1) also preserves |z|2; in the physical interpretation used here it corresponds first to hypercharge U(1)Y, not yet directly to electromagnetism.
+The three gauge factors sit differently inside metric geometry, and that difference matters.
+SU(3) acts internally on the three complex tiling directions and preserves the magnitude |z|2, so it does not distinguish among curvature regimes.
+The overall phase symmetry U(1) also preserves |z|2.
+In the present physical interpretation it corresponds first to hypercharge U(1)Y. Its electromagnetic role emerges later through mixing.

-More precisely, SU(3) transformations preserve the magnitude of the coordinates and therefore preserve the curvature regime.
-SU(3) acts identically in the spherical regime, the hyperbolic regime, and the transition between them.
-It is curvature-regime independent.
-This is the geometric expression of confinement: the strong force does not weaken with distance in the way that depends on curvature regime, because its symmetry does not distinguish between regimes.
-U(1) phase rotation also preserves |z|2 and is therefore curvature-regime independent.
-However, its physical expression is not electromagnetism directly: it is the hypercharge U(1)Y of the Standard Model.
-The conserved quantity associated with this global phase rotation is weak hypercharge, not electric charge.
+More precisely, SU(3) preserves the magnitude of the coordinates and therefore preserves the curvature regime.
+Its action is the same in the spherical region, in the hyperbolic region, and at the transition.
+The framework takes this regime-indifference as the geometric expression of confinement.
+The strong force does not weaken with distance in a way set by curvature regime, because its symmetry does not register the distinction.
+U(1) phase rotation likewise preserves |z|2 and is therefore regime-independent.
+Its conserved quantity is weak hypercharge, not yet electric charge.

 3.4 Electroweak Mixing as a Geometric Transition

-The physical photon is the combination that remains a good symmetry across both regimes; the Z boson is the orthogonal combination that distinguishes them.
-The Weinberg angle θW is therefore the geometric parameter of the transition: the angle at which the geodesic character of paths in the Fubini-Study metric changes from spherical to hyperbolic, occurring at |z|2 = 1 in the affine patch.
-The computation of sin2θW from the precise form of the Fubini-Study curvature at the transition is a quantitative problem that requires the full metric calculation.
-What this section establishes is the structural claim: that the transition exists, that it is a geometric feature of the metric rather than an empirical input, and that it is the correct geometric home for electroweak mixing.
+The physical photon is the combination that remains a valid symmetry across both regimes.
+The Z boson is the orthogonal combination that marks their distinction.
+The Weinberg angle θW is therefore the geometric parameter of the transition, the angle at which the geodesic character of paths in the Fubini-Study metric changes from spherical to hyperbolic, occurring at |z|2 = 1 in the affine patch.
+The computation of sin2θW from the precise form of the Fubini-Study curvature at the transition is a quantitative problem that requires full metric calculation.
+This section establishes the structural claim that the transition exists, that geometry gives rise to it, and that it is the natural home of electroweak mixing.

 3.5 What Has Been Established